jasonacox/pypowerwall/tools/tedapi/README.md

 ## Web Proxy Example

-The [web.py](web.py) script is a simple prototype web proxy that will access the TEDAPI data for you.
+The [web.py](web.py) script is a simple prototype web proxy that will access and display the TEDAPI data.

 ```python
 # Run imple Test Proxy